Peptidoglycan recognition protein 1: Medical relevance

 Genetic PGLYRP1 variants or changed expression of PGLYRP1 are often associated with various diseases.
-Patients with inflammatory bowel disease (IBD), which includes Crohn’s disease and ulcerative colitis, have significantly more frequent missense variants in PGLYRP1 gene (and also in the other three PGLYRP genes) than healthy controls.
+Patients with inflammatory bowel disease (IBD), which includes Crohn's disease and ulcerative colitis, have significantly more frequent missense variants in PGLYRP1 gene (and also in the other three PGLYRP genes) than healthy controls.
 These results suggest that PGLYRP1 protects humans from these inflammatory diseases, and that mutations in PGLYRP1 gene are among the genetic factors predisposing to these diseases.
 PGLYRP1 variants are also associated with increased fetal hemoglobin in sickle cell disease.

-Several diseases are associated with increased expression of PGLYRP1, including: atherosclerosis, myocardial infarction, sepsis, inflamed tissues in Crohn’s disease and ulcerative colitis, pulmonary fibrosis, asthma, chronic kidney disease, rheumatoid arthritis, gingival inflammation, osteoarthritis, cardiovascular events and death in kidney transplant patients, alopecia, heart failure, type I diabetes, infectious complications in hemodialysis, and thrombosis, consistent with pro-inflammatory effects of PGLYRP1.
+Several diseases are associated with increased expression of PGLYRP1, including: atherosclerosis, myocardial infarction, coronary artery disease, heart failure, sepsis, inflamed tissues in Crohn's disease and ulcerative colitis, pulmonary fibrosis, asthma, chronic kidney disease, rheumatoid arthritis, multiple sclerosis, chronic traumatic encephalopathy, posterior scleritis, gingival inflammation, caries, osteoarthritis, cardiovascular events and death in kidney transplant patients, alopecia, heart failure, type I diabetes, pancreatic ductal adenocarcinoma, lung adenocarcinoma, doxorubicin-induced cardiotoxicity in breast cancer, infectious complications in hemodialysis, and thrombosis, consistent with pro-inflammatory effects of PGLYRP1.
 Lower expression of PGLYRP1 was found in endometriosis.
+Umbilical cord blood serum concentration of PGLYRP1 is inversely associated with pediatric asthma and pulmonary function in adolescence.